 There’s a lot to consider when it comes to ASRS – the choices are endless.
 The good news is with the right combination of ASRS technology, software and implementation you can find a solution that’s exactly what you need.

 Once you've determined the perfect system and the associated cost, the next question is even more important.
 How do you justify the investment?
-Our brand new Cost Justification Tool will go along way in helping you determine exactly this...
+Our new Cost Justification Tool will go along way in helping you determine exactly this.

-Or, feel free to contact a specialist to talk through your project.
+Or, feel free to contact us to talk through your project with a project specialist.